emr75/ospsd-team-11/README.md

 ## Infrastructure as Code (IaC)

 Terraform configuration lives in `infra/` and provisions the Render web service, health check, and **non-secret** environment variables.
-Secret env vars are set manually in the Render dashboard so they never appear in the Terraform state file.
+Secret env vars are set directly in Render so they never appear in the Terraform state file.

 ### Bootstrap